Same-Day Virtual & Telehealth Appointments — North Carolina

 Can you get ADHD medication prescribed online in North Carolina?

 Yes.
-Licensed NC psychiatric providers can prescribe ADHD medications — including Schedule II stimulants — via telehealth following a proper clinical evaluation.
-Non-stimulant ADHD medications have even fewer restrictions and can be prescribed via telehealth without additional steps.
+Licensed NC mental health providers can prescribe ADHD meds, including Schedule II stimulants, via video after a proper clinical eval.
+Non-stimulant ADHD meds have even fewer limits and can be prescribed the same way.

 Can a telehealth provider prescribe Adderall or Vyvanse?